Our Strategic Plan

 Praise and Complaints Policy

-Praise and Complaints are used to monitor, review and improve the quality of our customers’ experience at New College Stamford.
+Praise and Complaints are used to monitor, review and improve the quality of our customers’ experience at Stamford College.
 Important feedback from our customers, clients, students and staff members can contribute to the review and continuous improvement of our services and processes.

 To ensure all complaints and comments are dealt with in an effective manner we have produced the below Praise and Complaints Policy, please click the link to see more.